 - The measurable value that increases on a home or property.
 Market improvements and home renovations often drive appreciation value.

-- A type of mortgage that may be transferred, interest rate and all, from seller to buyer.
+- A type of mortgage in which the outstanding mortgage and its terms can be transferred from the current owner to a buyer.type of mortgage that may be transferred, interest rate and all, from seller to buyer.
 Buyer usually needs to qualify.

 - The individual(s) extended a loan and mortgage for the purchase of a house and/or property.
 The borrower is responsible for making all payments and fees associated with the loan over the life of the loan.